 This sheet summarizes the coverage and includes pertinent information.
 The schedule typically consists of the insurance company name and address, the name and address of the policyholder, the policy number, effective dates, and the actual coverage in the contract.
 It will also include the limits, premiums, and deductibles, and how to file a claim.
 All the information on this document should be carefully reviewed for accuracy (check for misspellings of name or incorrect address of policyholders).
 It's essential to understand what and how much is covered and what is excluded from the policy.

 Is the amount an insured must pay out of pocket before an insurance company will issue payment for the remainder of the claim.
 Excess (UK) is a pre-agreed amount of money that you need to pay to your insurance provider in the event of a claim, such as a car accident or a flood at home.

-Also called a rider, is a change made to the insurance policy that adjusts coverage.
+Also called an adjustment or rider, is a change made to the insurance policy that adjusts coverage.
 Adding an endorsement to an existing insurance contract usually means adding or modifying coverage.
 MTA (UK) stands for mid-term adjustment and refers to a change to an insurance policy before the end of the policy period.
-The adjustment to the policy can cause a difference in the premium.
-MTK (UK) Stands for mid-term adjustment and refers to a change to an insurance policy before the end of the policy period.
 The adjustment to the policy can cause a difference in the premium.

 The initial report made to the insurer in the event of theft, loss, or damage of an insured asset / insured event.
 The FNOL is usually the first step in the claims process.